CptAndy/Database-Related/README.md

 # SQLRelated
-Showcasing what I learned throughout my time in College/University
+Showcasing what I learned throughout my time in College/University.
+This also includes some personal projects I worked on as well for practice purposes.

 **Include:**
 - MySQL Database design principles